Tired, Sluggish, or Having a Hard Time Losing Weight? Here’s What Your Doctor Might Not Be Telling You

 For a growing number of people, adrenal fatigue is a reality — and a perplexing condition that is difficult to diagnose.
-Adrenal fatigue still has not been recognized as a mainstream medical condition, and official testing is not available.
+Adrenal dysfunction still has not been recognized as a mainstream medical condition.

-Many doctors refer to adrenal fatigue as a “fake” disease, which means that the symptoms below are often misdiagnosed or overlooked:
+Many doctors refer to adrenal dysfunction as a “fake” disease, which means that the symptoms below are often misdiagnosed or overlooked:

 - Cravings for sugar